victorGPT/Transcriptify/README.md

 If you don't know how to install the above environments and libraries, don't worry, you can consult ChatGPT for help and support, as the script author did.

-In summary, Whisper-OpenAI is a convenient and efficient Python script for speech-to-text, supporting compression of large files and output in multiple subtitle formats.
+In summary, Transcriptify is a convenient and efficient Python script for speech-to-text, supporting compression of large files and output in multiple subtitle formats.
 Users need to install the corresponding environment and libraries before using the script, or consult ChatGPT for help and support.

 ## Version Update
 ### 1.0.1v